gRPC Gateway

 Overview

-- Resolves the definition of a gRPC service from proto file.
+- Load the gRPC service definition from a proto file.

-- Resolve HTTP mapping rules for gRPC services from the configuration file.
+- Load HTTP-to-gRPC mapping rules from the configuration file.

-- Convert HTTP request to a gRPC request.
+- Translate each HTTP request into a gRPC request.

 Configure Introduction